qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/server/config.rst

 QGIS_SERVER_IGNORE_BAD_LAYERS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-"Bad" layers are layers that cannot be loaded, the default behavior of QGIS Server is to consider a whole project not available if it contains any bad layer.
+"Bad" layers are layers that cannot be loaded.
+The default behavior of QGIS Server is to consider a whole project not available if it contains any bad layer.

 The default behavior can be overridden by setting this variable to ``1`` or ``true``,